 - Overview and Scrutiny Committee;

 - Finance and Performance Scrutiny Committee;

 - Children and Young People;

 - Health and Well-Being; and

-- Public Service Delivery, Communities and Prosperity (and Crime and Disorder);
+- Public Service Delivery, Communities and Prosperity (and Crime and Disorder).

 Overview & Scrutiny Committee - The role of this Committee is to co-ordinate the work of the four thematic scrutiny committees ensuring that each is delivering effectively, in essence, 'scrutinising the scrutineer'.
-In previous years the Chairs and Vice Chairs of the Scrutiny Committees have sat on the Overview & Scrutiny Committee; under the new arrangements it is not felt appropriate as there could be occasion when they are summoned before the Overview & Scrutiny
+In previous years the Chairs and Vice Chairs of the Scrutiny Committees have sat on the Overview & Scrutiny Committee; under the new arrangements it is not felt appropriate as there could be occasion when they are summoned before the Overview & Scrutiny Committee.
+To address this, the Chairs and Vice Chairs now sit on the Finance & Performance Committee.
+The Overview & Scrutiny Committee also deals with all Call-ins and decides which scrutiny committee will deal with any Councillor Calls for Action under the auspices of the Local Government (Wales) Measure 2011 or under the requirements of the Police and Justice Act 2006 following validation by the Council's Monitoring Officer.

-2 'Good Scrutiny Guide' - CfPS May 2006
+&lt;sup>4 'Good Scrutiny Guide' - CfPS May 2006

-3 Good Scrutiny?
+&lt;sup>5 Good Scrutiny?
 Good Question! - Wales Audit Officer 2014